15 5-Second Strategies for Shutting Down Stress ASAP

 Science shows that massages reduce stress, but you don’t have to go to the spa—you can give yourself one right now.
 “Learning how to self-massage your foot, head, neck, or shoulders reduces the stress hormone cortisol, boosts your immune system, and increases the feel-good hormones oxytocin, dopamine, and serotonin,” Dr. Serani says.
 You can even use a tennis ball or cold water bottle on your feet or neck.
 In addition, try rubbing pressure points like the webbing between your thumb and index finger, or your inner wrist.
 Another technique is the EFT tapping technique, literally tapping certain points on your body such as in between your eyes, your temples, and the center of your collarbone.
 “Tapping brings cleansing energy to the meridian points, as your mind directs the energy to what’s unbalanced in the body,” Whitaker says.
 “This restores your mind and body’s natural balance, which aids in releasing stress, worry, fears, and disharmony.”

 Take a hint from Taylor Swift and literally shake your body to release tension—but you probably want to do this one in private, or your coworkers might wonder what you’re up to!
 “In Africa and other cultures, shaking therapy is used for emotional healing—literally shaking off your perceived emotional threat of fear, self-doubt, or worry,” Miller says.
 “Next time you find yourself emotional because of a specific situation that side swipes you in life, imagine the irritation beading up on your body and start shaking it off from your feet all the way up to the top of your head.”
 Picture an animal shaking off after getting out of the water, and use the shaking as a release of the emotional attachments causing you stress.
-Plus, “most of the time when I use this technique I end up flipping my frustration into laughter, which is always a great endorphin mood booster!”
+Plus, “most of the time when I use this technique, I end up flipping my frustration into laughter, which is always a great endorphin mood booster!”
 Miller says.
-Here are 23 other mood boosters.
+Here are more proven ways to boost your mood.